jepusto/metaselection/README.md

 multiple intervention conditions.
 Ignoring the dependency of effect size estimates included in a meta-analysis leads to overly narrow confidence intervals, hypothesis tests with inflated type one error rates, and incorrect inferences.
-Pustejovsky et al. (2025) developed and examined methods for investigating and accounting for selective reporting in meta-analytic models that also account for dependent effect sizes.
+Pustejovsky et al. (2025) and Citkowicz et al.
+(2026) developed methods for investigating and accounting for selective reporting in meta-analytic models that also account for dependent effect sizes.
 Their simulation results show that combining selection models with robust variance estimation to account for dependent effects reduces bias in the estimate of the overall effect size.
 Combining the selection models with cluster bootstrapping leads to confidence intervals with close-to-nominal coverage rates.

 The metaselection package provides an implementation of several